Oh you lucky April babies – to have the King of all precious gems as your birthstone! Read on to learn more about a girl’s best friend:

 - Allow to cool before handling.

 Diamond forms under high temperature and pressure conditions that exist only about 100 miles beneath the earth’s surface.
 The hardness of diamond contributes to its suitability as a gemstone.
 Because it can only be scratched by other diamonds, it maintains its polish extremely well.
 Unlike many other gems, it is well-suited to daily wear because of its resistance to scratching.
-Its beautiful light reflectivity and durability make it the most popular gem in often-worn pieces like engagement, wedding, and right hand rings.
-Shop Bremer’s selection of gorgeous sparkling diamond engagement rings.
+Its beautiful light reflectivity and durability make it the most popular gem in all kinds of jewelry, from rings and necklaces to bracelets and earrings.

 Where are diamonds found?